QuickLaunchWeb/GorillaGloveBox/README.md

 - Admin API URL: The URL of the Kong Admin API (e.g., http://localhost:8001 or https://kong-admin.example.com:8444)
 - Authentication: Optional username/password if your Kong Admin API requires Basic Auth
 - Skip TLS Verification: Option to disable TLS certificate verification for self-signed certificates

+## Connecting to Kong
+1. Click the gateway selector in the top-right
+2. Choose "Add New Gateway"
+3. Enter your Kong Admin URL (e.g. http://localhost:8001)
+4. Configure TLS settings if needed

 ## License